shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

 2. Add LoginPage, LogoutPage java and html

- * sAgain these are already part of the wicket-sample source distro.
+ * Again these are already part of the wicket-sample source distro.

 3. Edit the pom.xml
     * uncomment the dependencies near the top